What is GameStop

 Company growth is correlated with share price increases, which is what people are hoping for when they buy GameStop shares.

-The original meme stock, GameStop (ticker: GME), has been one of the greatest performers this year.
+The original meme stock, GameStop (ticker: GME), has been one of the greatest performers last year.
 Its stock has risen 707 percent to $152.14 in 2021, far outperforming the S&P 500's gain of 26 percent and the Dow Jones Industrial Average's gain of 17 percent.

 However, the company's rise hasn't been fueled by how well its business is doing.
 Instead, it became a hit on Reddit, where it "no longer trades on traditional basic values or measures, but on retail investors' sentiment, hope, momentum, and the power of crowds."